Easy Peanut Butter Blender Muffins (Vegan)

 - 1 teaspoon pure vanilla extract

-- 1 (15oz) can of cannellini beans, rinsed and drained
+- 1 (15oz) can of cannellini beans, rinsed and drained, and patted dry

 - ½ cup oat flour